Dora the Explorer

 On October 23, 2017, Paramount Pictures and Nickelodeon Movies announced a development of live-action film adaptation of the franchise at sister studio Paramount Players titled Dora and the Lost City of Gold for a scheduled summer 2019 release.
 It was filmed in Gold Coast, Queensland, Australia at Village Roadshow Studios and directed by James Bobin[43] from a screenplay by Nicholas Stoller and Kristin Burr as producer.[44]
 The film was expected to follow the title character as a teenager unlike the TV series with the inclusion of her cousin Diego.
 On May 2, 2018, Isabela Moner was announced to portray the titular character.[45]
 The film was released in theaters/cinemas in the U.S. and Canada on August 9, 2019.[46]

 On February 24, 2021, Paramount+ announced the development of a live-action series based on the franchise.[5]
-The following February, while announcing the development of a computer-animated reboot series,[4] Paramount+ further clarified that the live-action series would be aimed at tweens and take inspiration from the live-action film, Dora and the Lost City of Gold.[3]
+The following February, while announcing the development of an animated reboot series,[4] Paramount+ further clarified that the live-action series would be aimed at tweens and take inspiration from the live-action film, Dora and the Lost City of Gold.[3]

 References